dansasser/SIM-ONE/code/README.md

 ## License

-This project is licensed under the terms of the [MIT License](./LICENSE).
+This project is licensed under the terms of the [AGPL v3 / Commercial](../LICENSE).